Updated: December 7, 2025

 What is the best country for Americans to move to?

-Portugal is one of the best US expat countries to move to – if not the best country for Americans to move to.
+Portugal is one of the best US expat countries to move to – if not the best country for Americans to move to, with a range of Portugal residency visa options available.

 The welcoming warmer climate, friendly and inclusive Portuguese citizens, developed infrastructure, and stable economy paired with the country’s affordable cost of living make the country a top pick for American expats and beyond.